 Mohammed Ismail Ansari

-I work with software, computers, gadgets, cars and almost every non-living thing that can be tinkered with.
-I also like to delete files, re-arrange lines of computer code and check items off a list.
+I like to work with computer software (and hardware), cars, and almost every other machine that can be tinkered with.
+I do re-arrange (and sometimes add) lines of computer code professionally, but I also love to delete data, plan tasks, and check items off a list.

-Working with computers is one of my strongest addictions and I consider it as something more than just a means to earn my living.
-I'm a regular contributor to open-source software and have a decent reputation on programming puzzle websites.
+Because working with computers is one of my primary interests, I consider it as something more than just a means to pay my bills.
+This means that interaction with computer code happens both at work and outside work.
+Needless to say, I'm a regular contributor to open-source software and have a respectable identity across software development communities on the web.

 Being scientific, methodical, and a little overorganized, I like to keep everything around me in proper order and treat anything coming my way with respect and sincerity.
 Outside of computers, I like to tinker with my gadgets, improve my daily workflow, and play role-playing and strategy video games when time permits.
 I also have an unusually strong fascination with cars and though I prefer three pedals instead of two, I still try to get behind the wheel of anything that rolls.